p2-inc/keycloak-orgs/README.md

 ### Resources

 A group of custom REST resources are made available for administrator and customer use and UI.
-Current documentation on the available resource methods is in the (openapi.yaml) specification file, and you can find browsable documentation on the [Phase Two API](https://phasetwo.io/api/) site.
+Current documentation on the available resource methods is in this [openapi.yaml](https://github.com/p2-inc/phasetwo-docs/blob/master/openapi.yaml) specification file, and you can find browsable documentation on the [Phase Two API](https://phasetwo.io/api/) site.
 - Organizations - CRUD Organizations
 - Memberships - CRUD and check User-Organization membership
 - Roles - CRUD Organization Roles and grant/revoke Roles to Users